 Titletown Tickets & Tours

 As for what site is best out of all of those, I'd recommend that you price check them all.
 Some tickets may appear cheaper on one site, but could have higher fees when checking out.
 Do a little research on all of them to determine what is best for you.
 I know Titletown Tickets doesn't have service fees on their tickets, which can mean big savings when you finally go to add the tickets to your cart.

 If you're looking to potentially score some last minute tickets at a cheaper price, you can always try to work with the people that are buying/selling tickets outside the stadium.
 Just as a disclaimer, I've never purchased from them before.
-However, it's always the same people selling tickets outside of Lambeau Field, so I can't imagine they're doing anything too illegal, otherwise they wouldn't be there week in and week out.
+However, a lot of the time it's the same people selling tickets outside of Lambeau Field, so I can't imagine they're doing anything too illegal, otherwise they wouldn't be there week in and week out.
 If you're buying tickets from someone, there's going to be a few things you want to check for:

 Another option that Nathan P on Twitter suggested is Craigslist.
 Depending on where you live, you could potentially utilize Craigslist to secure some tickets at more of a fair price.
 However, Nathan had some great advice that went with that, "As a resident of Green Bay, I’ve also bought tickets through Craigslist but only when the seller agreed to meet me at the Packers ticket office to sell them.
 That way I can verify them before buying."
 I'd say that if you're not in an area where you could go to the Packers ticket office, suggest meeting at your local police station.
 This way you know it's a safe purchase, you can verify the tickets look legit, and it'd deter anyone who is doing funny business from wanting to sell them to you since you're meeting at a police station.